airbnb/javascript/README.md

     var x = y + 5;
     ```

-  - End files with a single newline character.
+  - End files _without_ additional whitespace (that is, do not include a trailing newline).

     ```javascript
-    // bad
+    // good
     (function(global) {
       // ...stuff...
     })(this);